brave/qa-resources/wikitemplate-minorCRbumpDesktop.md

   - [ ] Stored passwords are preserved
   - [ ] Sync chain created in previous version is retained
   - [ ] Social media blocking buttons changes are retained
+  - [ ] Previously created PWA shortcuts can still be used/launch without any issues
   - [ ] Rewards
     - [ ] Wallet balance is retained
     - [ ] Auto-contribute list is retained